microscaler/DCops/CONTRIBUTING.md

    - Add module docs (`//!`) immediately
    - Add function docs before implementation

+4. **Write tests as you implement**
+   - Don't wait until the end to write tests
+   - Test each function/module as you complete it
+   - Run `just test-coverage` regularly to check coverage

+5. **Verify functionality, not just compilation**
+   - After implementing a feature, verify it actually works
+   - For controllers: Verify CRs reconcile correctly
+   - Use verification scripts: `just verify-netbox-crs`
+   - Check coverage meets minimum requirements

 ### Code Review Checklist

 - [ ] Module structure is clear and logical